DPCscience/SFSI/inst/md/selection_index.md

 Ux <- dat$Ux
 ```

-Genotypic covariances (between response and predictors) can be calculated from this simulated data by calculating the covariance between the simulated genotypic values; however in a real situation, genotypic values are not observed and covariances must be estimated from variance components using linear mixed models either using replicates or multivariate models considering kinship relationship among individuals
+Genotypic covariances (between response and predictors) can be calculated from this simulated data by calculating the covariance between the simulated breeding values; however in a real situation, breeding values are not observed and covariances must be estimated from variance components using linear mixed models either using replicates or multivariate models considering kinship relationship among individuals
 ```r
 # Genotypic covariance between response and predictors
 gencov <- as.vector(cov(Ux,Uy))